 Qualified Business Income (QBI) Deduction

-The Qualified Business Income (QBI) deduction allows owners of pass-through businesses to deduct up to 20% of their qualified business income from their taxable income.
+The Qualified Business Income (QBI) deduction lets owners of pass-through businesses write off up to 20% of their qualified business income before figuring federal tax, and as of 2026 it's a permanent part of the code rather than a provision set to expire.

 Practical Example